 A completely filled-out Pre-Flight Data Capture form

 Drawings of the rocket showing airframe components, fins, bulkheads, recovery system components, payloads, etc...

-- A simplified wiring diagram of the electronic recovery system that shows the major components.
+- A simplified electronic recovery system wiring diagram that shows the major components.

-- These items should be neatly drawn, and, if possible, lists typed.
-The primary preparation criteria are those drawings and lists are neat and legible.
+- These items should be neatly drawn and, if possible, lists typed.
+The primary preparation criteria are those drawings and lists that are neat and legible.
 All items will be returned to the submitter if desired.
 A self-addressed envelope or supply postage funds to assist the TAP member with returns.

 - Do you have to document my build with pictures?
-The more pictures the better for the TAP members that are involved with your certification process.
-You will also need to supply at least one photograph of the builder working on project.
+The more pictures, the better for the TAP members involved with your certification process.
+You will also need to supply at least one photograph of the builder working on the project.

-– The certification flight must be with a single certified M or larger motor (tested total impulse greater than 5120.01 n-secs).
+– The certification flight must have a single certified M or larger motor (total tested impulse greater than 5120.01 n-secs).
 Staged and/or Clustered rockets may not be used for certification flights.
 The flyer shall be observed by the TAP member or their designated representative during the assembly (if a reload or hybrid) and preparation of the motor.

-– Prior to a level 3 certification flight, the flyer shall successfully fly at least one rocket in the level 2 range using an electronic device as the primary means of recovery system deployment.
-Level 3 certification flights shall include at least two completely separate electronic devices, with independent power sources, wire harnesses, and ignition devices for the primary and back-up means of recovery system deployment.
+– Before a level 3 certification flight, the flyer shall successfully fly at least one rocket in the level 2 range using an electronic device as the primary means of recovery system deployment.
+Level 3 certification flights shall include at least two completely separate electronic devices, with independent power sources, wire harnesses, and ignition devices for the primary and backup means of recovery system deployment.

 – Level 3 Certification flight may take place at any insured launch.
 The TAP member must be present and witness the certification flight.
-The TAP member must witness the rocket ascend in a stable manner and descend in stabilized manner controlled by the recovery system.
+In addition, the TAP member must witness the rocket ascend stably and descend in a stabilized manner controlled by the recovery system.

 – Any of the following will result in non-certification for a certification flight: